 - Victoires du Jazz Award 2017 Sfumato Album of the Year

 - ECHO Jazz Deutscher Musikpreis 2017 Best International Instrumentalist

 - Victoires du Jazz 2014 Artist of the Year

 - 2012 Prix Django Reinhardt Best French Jazz Musician

 - Talent of Jazz of the Sacem Action Fund for 3 years in a row

 “The reference points on Parisien’s personal musical map are wide.
 They range from France’s popular folk traditions to the compositional rigour of contemporary classical music and abstract free jazz.”

 The group captured the audience completely and held their attention every minute.
-A-Trane is a relaxed environment and the animated movements and humor of the musicians were a treat.
+A-Trane has a relaxed environment and the animated movements and humor of the musicians were a treat.
 They played outstanding original compositions written by Parisien and other members of the quartet.
 It’s clear they’re professionals who love their music deeply and perform from the heart.

 The group just released a new CD – Double Screening – and were signing copies at the club.
-I’ll return for more A-Trane performances, but none quite like the Émile Parisien Quartet!
+I’ll return for more A-Trane performances, but none quite like the incredible Émile Parisien Quartet!